 A more complex example might be creating a workflow that reacts to whether a new subscriber opens or clicks through from the first email, and what content in the email they engage with.

 Sigma Sports, the premium bike retailer wanted to create a memorable experience for its newest subscribers.
 As the brand caters to customers of varying levels and cycling interest a generic welcome email would fail to appeal to all recipients.

-By personalising the welcome emails based on the gender and specific interests of the subscriber (whether road cycling, mountain biking or triathlon) Sigma Sports is able to create a truly tailored experience for the recipient – aligning them more with the brand and increasing the likelihood of them making a purchase.
+By personalizing the welcome emails based on the gender and specific interests of the subscriber (whether road cycling, mountain biking or triathlon) Sigma Sports is able to create a truly tailored experience for the recipient – aligning them more with the brand and increasing the likelihood of them making a purchase.

 What we love about this campaign:

 Welcome emails may not be groundbreaking but they are the foundation of a strong lifecycle marketing campaign.
-This is the opportunity to cement yourself as a brand favourite and deep-dive to provide a personalised experience to a traditionally generic email.
+This is the opportunity to cement yourself as a brand favourite and deep-dive to provide a personalized experience to a traditionally generic email.
 With 75% of consumers feeling misunderstood by retailers, this email serves as the beginning of understanding and relating to your customers in a way that feels advanced and purposeful.